Initiatives for Society

 "Summer Vacation Kids Hotelier Experience"

-Art Hotel Morioka, Kamenoi Hotel Beppu, Art Hotel Ishigakijima
+Art Hotel Morioka, Kamenoi Hotel Beppu, Art Hotel Ishigakijima and others

 Promotion of local ingredients (local production for local consumption)